Lite SDK (Enrollment Web)

 Verify

-In case you want to verify cards (zero value authorization) before the enrollment,
+In case you want to verify cards (zero value authorization) before the enrollment, you can complete the

-payment method object for the customer session.
+struct while defining the payment method object for the customer session.

 Step 4: Mount the enrollment lite